FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/storage/storage_security.md

 ## Storage Security

-The Air and Pro versions of the storage system use the back-end database RocksDB, which is a high-performance key-Value Database。Design a perfect persistence mechanism, while ensuring performance and security, can be a good support range query。TiKV database for Max version。Both have high reliability and can cope with abnormal scenarios such as node power outages, restarts, and network fluctuations.
-After abnormal scenarios are restored, data can be read and written normally.。
+The Air and Pro versions of the storage system use the back-end database RocksDB, which is a high-performance Key-Value database。Design a perfect persistence mechanism, while ensuring performance and security, can be a good support range query。TiKV database for Max version。Both have high reliability and can cope with abnormal scenarios such as node power outages, restarts, and network fluctuations.
+After abnormal scenarios are restored, data can be read and written normally。